A unified recipe for deriving (time-uniform) PAC-Bayes bounds: Extensions

 for all $t\geq 1$ and $\rho\in\Mspace{\Theta}$. \end{corollary} Note that because $F_t$ is bounded, all (conditional) moments exists.
 The bound is therefore non-vacuous by assumption.
 The proof of the above result (and the statement itself) is very similar to that of Corollary~\ref{cor:bounded-bernstein}, and is thus omitted.
 Like that proposition, here $\lambda$ could be taken to be a sequence $\{\lambda_t\}\subset [0,1/H]$, but we leave it stationary for easier to comparison to prior work.

 Theorem 1 of \citet{balsubramani2015pac} is based on Corollary~\ref{cor:mds-bernstein} and then choosing $\lambda$ strategically (and stochastically) in order to tighten the bound.
-Such techniques have also been used to generate sharp martingale concentration bounds~\citep{balsubramani2014sharp}. \citet{seldin2012pac} also optimize over $\lambda$ in the fixed-time version of Corollary~\ref{cor:mds-bounded} in order to provide a tighter bound (see their Theorems 5 and 6).
-An anytime version of this result would follow from applying the same procedure to Corollary~\ref{cor:mds-bounded}.
+Such techniques have also been used to generate sharp martingale concentration bounds. \citet{seldin2012pac} also optimize over $\lambda$ in the fixed-time version of Corollary~\ref{cor:mds-bounded} in order to provide a tighter bound (see their Theorems 5 and 6).
+An anytime version of this result would follow from applying the same procedure to Corollary~\ref{cor:mds-bounded}, though we note that their optimization procedure employs knowledge of the sample size and thus cannot be replicated precisely in the anytime setting.

-We note that is tempting to improve Corollary~\ref{cor:mds-bernstein} by using the conditional variance process underlying Corollary~\ref{cor:anytime-second-moment}.
-This would require that $F_i\geq 0$, however, which is impossible for a nontrivial martingale difference sequence.